 WHAT'S A ZINE?
-Zines are self-published, often handmade publications of various kinds.
+Zines are self-published magazines and books that are often handmade.
 They can look like and be about anything at all.
-Mine have been small books of poetry, first-person narratives, collections of interviews ... and then there's my eccentric serial zine about language, The La-La Theory.
+Mine have been small books of poetry, first-person narratives, collections of interviews, and other more eccentric stuff.